Ultimate guide: How to register a company in Singapore

 - You are able to open a corporate bank account.
 After you have successfully registered your Singapore business, you will be able to open a corporate bank account with any of the banks in Singapore.
 For more details refer to our short guide on How to open a Singapore bank account.

 - Business Licenses Application.
 Depending on the activities that your business will be doing, you might also need to apply for business licenses.
-You will complete this process after incorporation and before starting your business.
+You will complete this process after registering your company and before starting your business.
 Refer to our Guide for the Most Common Licences in Singapore.

 - Registration for Goods and Service Tax (GST).
 If you expect your business’ annual turnover to exceed S$1 million, then you must register for Goods & Services Tax, or GST (also referred to as value added tax, VAT, in many countries).
 If you do not expect your business’ annual turnovers to reach S$1 million, you are not required to register for GST.